vdn-projects/car-recognition/README.md

 Note:

-- All images from car dataset are put into `dataset/train_model/car_ims`
+- All images from car dataset are to put into `dataset/train_model/car_ims`
-- The pre-trained files (vgg16-0000.params & vgg16-symbol.json) will be put in `vgg16` folder
+- The pre-trained files (vgg16-0000.params & vgg16-symbol.json) will be put in `./vgg16` folder
-- The model used for testing final result is supposed to be in `checkpoints` folder
+- The model used for testing is supposed to be located in `./checkpoints` folder

 ```bash
 .